janipalomaki/robodog/README.md

   <li>Discussions about cryptomarkets from SatoshiStreetBets on Reddit </li>
 </ul>

-This project is created from the pure interest in cryptocurrencies and you can freely use its code in your projects. <br>
+This project is created from the pure interest in cryptocurrencies. <br>
 You can find more details below about how to run the app on your phone or another emulator.
 You can also build standalone app for your phone by creating apk-file in Expo!
 Read more instructions below.

 ## Usage